PhGK/ProteinNetworkLRP/README.md

 Model crossvalidation for the biological networks can be replicated using the script 'Crossvalidation.py'.
 This can be parallelized using njobs.
 Results can be found in results/crossvalidation

-4) Customized individual network predict
+4) Customized individual network predictions
-Using the LRP class we facilitate the computation of networks for individual samples.
+Using the LRP class, we facilitate the computation of networks for individual samples.
 First, an instance of the LRP model is created.

 ```